ubc-library-rc/Beginner_R_Part1/content/RStudio tour.md

 <img src="images/RStudio.png" width="800"/>

+# RStudio Layout

 The RStudio interface has a toolbar and four main panes:

-On the very top, you can find a **toolbar** with buttons such as File, Code, View, Plots, etc.
+### Toolbar

+Located at the very top of your screen.
+This is where to go to format RStudio and create new files, including RScripts.

+Rscripts and other Rfiles types, such as RMarkdown are documents where you can write code and save it for later. basically, the R equivalent of a word document.

+### Source editor

 On the top left is the **Source Editor**.
-If it is your first time opening R Studio, the source editor may not show up.
+If it is your first time opening RStudio, the source editor may not show up.
 You can click from the toolbar 'File - New File - R Script' and then a script file called Untitled1 will show up there.
 Writing your code in the script is recommended if you want to save your work for future use.

+### Console

 On the bottom left is the **Console**.
 It is where you can type in R commands and see the outputs.
 Writing your code in the console is recommended for quick exploration.

+### Top right pane

 The top right pane includes tabs such as Environment and History.

--   The **Environment** tab allows you to see what objects are in the workspace.
+<tab><tab>- The **Environment** tab allows you to see what objects are in the workspace.

--   The **History** tab allows you to see the commands that you have entered.
+<tab><tab>- The **History** tab allows you to see the commands that you have entered.

+### Top left pane

 The bottom right pane shows tabs such as Plots, Packages and Help.

--   **Plot** is where you can view your plot.
+<tab><tab>- **Plot** is where you can view your plot.

--   **Packages** is where you can view the list of all the installed packages.
+<tab><tab>- **Packages** is where you can view the list of all the installed packages.

--   In **Help**, you can can browse the built-in help system of R, which is super helpful.
+<tab><tab>- In **Help**, you can can browse the built-in help system of R, which is super helpful.

 If you have questions after the workshop, a cheat sheet is available for quick referral: [RStudio IDE Cheat Sheet](https://posit.co/wp-content/uploads/2022/10/rstudio-ide-1.pdf).
 The cheat sheet is also accessible within RStudio through the toolbar 'Help - Cheat Sheets - RStudio IDE Cheat Sheet'.